Vector Smart Object

 What Causes Rising Damp?

-41d1b34fe02fd992f7a5a05aba694134.What Causes Rising DampFew structural problems are more worrying for homeowners than rising damp.
-Fixing it can be expensive, and leaving it alone results in mould and severe structural damage.
+Few structural problems are more worrying for homeowners than rising damp.
+Fixing it can be expensive, and leaving it alone results in damp patches, mould, wet rot, and severe structural damage to internal walls and external walls.
+Penetrating damp can also exacerbate these issues, leading to further complications.

-If you understand how rising damp occurs and how to spot it, you’re less likely to have to wool pulled over your eyes by unscrupulous damp “experts”.
+If you understand how rising damp occurs and how to spot it, you’re less likely to have wool pulled over your eyes by unscrupulous damp “experts”.

-Bricks are porous, which allows them to “breathe”, releasing moisture during the day and absorbing it during night.
+Bricks are porous, which allows them to “breathe”, releasing moisture during the day and absorbing it during the night.

-Their sponge-like structure also allows mortar to adhere tightly to the brick, locking them in place far better than if they were a smooth, hard material.
+Their sponge-like structure also allows mortar to adhere tightly to the brick, locking them in a place far better than if they were a smooth, hard material.

-What is a damp proof course?
+What is a Damp Proof Course?

 Since 1875, all houses built have been required by law to have a damp proof course (DPC).